 Apart from the obvious meaning, the word planter also meant "colonist or new settler" and was derived from "Middle English word plaunter c.
 1350-1400"

-This term was typically used for colonist who migrated to the Plantation of Virginia from 1616 to 1620.
+This term was typically used for colonists who migrated to the Colony of Virginia from 1616 to 1620.
+The term, Ancient planter, is not an honorific one.
 Ancient Planters were granted large farms upon their arrival in the Colonies, land that had before belonged to Native Americans.

 "In the Newfoundland context the term planter has several meanings, but was used most often to refer to the owner of fishing premises (a "plantation" ) or a vessel.
 In the early 1600s a resident fisherman (as opposed to an English migratory fisherman) was considered a planter."